AyumiKK/P.polaro/README.md

-ugly script from like months ago.
+ugly script for a pokemon game from like months ago.